aartijadhav5908-sudo/BreachForge/Week_01/Task-03-Research-Questions-And-Hypothesis/answer.md

 I will check the administrator dashboard, students login times, number of simultaneous users, server CPU/memory usage, and application background services.

 ## What I Learned :
 I learned that an application can become slow or unavailable when too many users access it at the same time.
-I also learned that load testing should be performed before deployment to check how the application performs under expected user loads and high traffic.
+I also learned that load testing should be performed before deployment of the application to check how the it performs under expected user loads and high traffic.
 The performance of an application can also be affected by the number of users and how the application is being used.